 The 2011 Revolving Credit Facility is syndicated to a group of banks and financial institutions.
 Each bank is responsible to lend its portion of the \$140.0 million commitment if and when Products Corporation seeks to draw under the 2011 Revolving Credit Facility.
 The lenders may assign their commitments to other banks and financial institutions in certain cases without prior notice to Products Corporation.
 If a lender is unable to meet its lending commitment, then the other lenders under the 2011 Revolving Credit Facility have the right, but not the obligation, to lend additional funds to make up for the defaulting lender's commitment, if any.
 While Products Corporation has never had any of its lenders under the 2011 Revolving Credit Facility fail to fulfill their lending commitment, economic conditions from late 2008 through 2011 and the volatility in the financial markets during that time period have impacted the liquidity and financial condition of certain banks and financial institutions.
 Based on information available to the Company, the Company has no reason to believe that any of the lenders under Products Corporation's 2011 Revolving Credit Facility would be unable to fulfill their commitments to lend as of December 31, 2011.
-However, if one or more lenders under the 2011 Revolving Credit Facility were unable to fulfill their commitment to lend, such inability would impact the Company's liquidity and, depending upon the amount involved and the Company's liquidity requirements, could have an adverse effect on the Company's ability to fund its operations, which could have a material adverse effect on the Company's business, financial condition and/or results of operations.
+However, if one or more lenders under the 2011 Revolving Credit Facility were unable to fulfill their commitment to lend, such inability would impact the Company's liquidity and, depending upon the amount involved and the Company's liquidity requirements, could have an adverse effect on the Company's business, financial condition and/or results of operations.